“I reserve the right to read, watch, listen, observe, and reflect upon all ideas and concepts.”

-Being at the center of the herd is comforting, for a moment.
+Being at the center of a herd is comforting, for a moment.
 But being pushed and pulled along with the flow of the masses leads to complicity, flaccid intellect, and sloth of mind.

-There are many pervasive behaviors, deployed by the wolves that want to move the herd hither and thither.
-And the wolves are greatly fewer in number than the herds they steer.
-Many wolves are extremely adept at steering the herd, even off of cliffs.
+There are many pervasive strategies deployed by the wolves that desire to move the herd hither and thither.
+The wolves are greatly fewer in number than the herds they steer.
+Yet the tiny number of wolves are extremely adept at steering large herds, even off of cliffs.

-Guilt by association is an effective scare tactic that discourages herd members from wandering into new intellectual pastures.
+Guilt by association is an effective scare tactic that discourages herd members from exploring a variety of intellectual pastures.

 “I can’t believe you read that book.
 Don’t you know the author is an extremist?”
 The unspoken message, “you are a spawn of the author’s dogma!”

-“I can’t believe you watch that show, don’t you know it’s an extremist organization?”
-The covert sentence arrives without even uttering the charge, “you are a spawn of the target marketing audience.”
+“I can’t believe you watch that show, don’t you know it’s a leftist/rightist broadcast company?”
+The unspoken message, “you are a spawn of their target marketing audience.”

 “You are one of THEM!
 You are not one of US!
 Traitor!”

-The underlying message here is that if one gets caught perusing topics other than those approved or prescribed by select club members, then the offender is in complete collusion with the enemy.
+The underlying assumption here is that if one gets caught perusing topics other than those approved or prescribed by fellow herd members, then the offender is in complete collusion with the enemy.

 Regretfully, even the sciences suffer such collective pressure and repercussions for so-labeled heretical dissenters.

-A guilt complex is stitched into the fabric of the collective herd-mind.
-It is one reason so many web site commentaries are often peppered with bizarre, comments from the most outrageously extreme positions; this is often a purposeful propaganda technique of the 21st century to make people shrink from reading opposing commentary.
+The fear of association judgment is stitched into the fabric of most herd-minded individuals.
+It is one reason news and blog site articles are often peppered with bizarre comments from the most outrageously extreme positions; this is often a purposeful propaganda technique of the 21st century to make people shrink from reading opposing commentary.
 The fear of being associated with the ‘crazies’ that appear to buzz around a particular site or article is enough to prevent reading or viewing.

-If an article or topic on a web site challenges the approved collective dogma, one must expect the paid agents of to land like buzzards next to carrion to deploy their guilt-by-association craft.
-The goal is thwarting others from reading the fare.
+If an article or topic on a news or blog site effectively challenges a herds approved collective dogma, one can expect paid agents of to land like buzzards next to carrion to deploy their guilt-by-association craft.
+The goal is the discouraging of others from reading or watching.

 “You are judged by the company you keep!
 Look at the extremists hanging out here!”

-We must ignore the bogus charges.
+We must learn to ignore such bogus charges.
 Read on!

-The more controversial or distracting a topic, the greater the exerted effort becomes to frighten away readers through guilt by association.
-One only needs to watch for the absolute lunatic fringe to arrive when a message strongly challenges the centralized dogma.
+The more controversial or distracting a topic, the greater the exerted effort may become to frighten away readers through guilt by association.
+One only needs to watch for the absolute lunatic fringe to arrive if a message strongly challenges some centralized dogma.

 Do not be discouraged and thwarted from reading all flavors of opinions.
-It is a healthy intellectual diet, good mental exercise, and as beneficial as learning about different cultures from talking to different people.
+It is a healthy intellectual diet, a good mental exercise, and as beneficial as learning about different cultures by talking to greatly different people.

 All or Nothing Fallacy (aka – With Us or Against Us)